reduxjs/redux/docs/advanced/NextSteps.md

 * [redux-thunk](https://github.com/gaearon/redux-thunk)
   * Redux Thunk middleware allows you to write action creators that return a function instead of an action.
 The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
 It incorporates the methods `dispatch` and `getState` as parameters.
 * [redux-saga](https://github.com/redux-saga/redux-saga)
-  * redux-saga is a library that aims to make application side effects (i.e. asynchronous like data fetching and impure procedures such as accessing the browser cache) in a manageable and efficient way to execute.
-It's simple to test as it uses the ES6 feature called `generators`, making the flow easy to read as synchronous code.
+  * redux-saga is a library that aims to make the execution of application side effects (e.g., asynchronous tasks like data fetching and impure procedures such as accessing the browser cache) manageable and efficient.
+It's simple to test, as it uses the ES6 feature called `generators`, making the flow as easy to read as synchronous code.
 * [redux-observable](https://github.com/redux-observable/redux-observable)
   * redux-observable is a middleware for redux that is inspired by redux-thunk.
 It allows developers to dispatch a function that returns an `Observable`, `Promise` or `iterable` of action(s).
 When the observable emits an action, or the promise resolves an action, or the iterable gives an action out, that action is then dispatched as usual.